-Parameter Description Auto detected value Name The unique name of the console configuration Name of the selected project Type Choose between "Core", "Annotations" and "JPA".
-Note that the two latter requires running Eclipse IDE with a JDK 5 runtime, otherwise you will get class loading and/ or version errors.
-No default value Project The name of a Java project whose classpath should be used in the console configuration Name of the selected project Database connection DTP provided connection that you can use instead of what is defined in the cfg.xml and JPA persistence.xml files.
+Parameter Description Default value Name The unique name of the console configuration Name of the selected project Туре Choose between "Core", "Annotations" and "JPA".
+Note that the two latter requires running Eclipse IDE with a JDK 5 (or newer) runtime, otherwise you will get class loading and version errors.
+You will also need to select the version of Hibernate your application server has (3.5, 3.6 or 4.0).
+Select a version from the drop-down box labelled Hibernate Version .
+Hibernate Project The name of a Java project whose classpath should be used in the console configuration Name of the selected project Database connection DTP provided connection that you can use instead of what is defined in the cfg.xml and JPA persistence.xml files.
 It is possible to use an already configured Hibernate or JPA connection, or specify a new one here.
-[Hibernate Configured connection] Property file Path to a hibernate.properties file First hibernate.proper file found in the selected project Configuration file Path to a hibernate.cfg.xml file First hibernate.cfg.x file found in the selected project Persistence unit Name of the persistence unit to use No default value (let Hibernate Entity Manager find the persistence unit or it can be defined manually using the Browse button)
+[Hibernate Configured connection] Property file Path to a hibernate.properties file First hibernate.proper file found in the selected project Configuration file Path to a hibernate.cfg.xml file First hibernate.cfg.xm file found in the selected project Persistence unit Name of the persistence unit to use No default value (let Hibernate Entity Manager find the persistence unit or it can be defined manually using the Browse button)